alabut/alabut.github.io/writing/myprinciples.md

 I've become a pretty good thief over the years.
 It's a subtle art to steal inspiration from various sources and then hide the heist, carefully melding the disparate pieces together to form a unique new thing.

-What I've ended up with is not a single design style or process, but instead a constantly-evolving set of guiding principles and common work patterns.
+What I've ended up with is not a single design style or fixed process, but instead a constantly-evolving set of guiding principles and common work patterns.

 Basically I try to think independently and do good work, fast.
 And play nicely with others.